-An 8K byte BSM has five core planes (Figure 2-3).
-The first plane forms bits 0-1, the second plane forms bits 2-3, the third plane forms bits 4-5, the fourth plane forms bits 6-7, and half of the fifth plane forms bit 8.
+An 8K byte BSM is composed of five core planes (Figure 2-3).
+The first plane forms bit-0 and bit-1, the second plane forms bit-2 and bit-3, the third plane forms bit-4 and bit-5, the fourth plane forms bit-6 and bit-7, and half of the fifth plane forms bit-8.
 The lower half of the fifth plane is not used in an 8K byte BSM.

-Each X-drive line travels through five planes before crossing to the second half of the core planes via an X-return card at the end of the array.
-This X-return card has printed lines that carry X-drive line current from one end of the X-drive line in the lower half of the array to the other end of the X-drive line in the upper half of the array.
+Each X-winding travels through five planes before crossing to the second half of the core planes via an X-return card at the end (bottom) of the array.
+This X-return card contains printed lines that carry X-drive current from one Xwinding in the lower half of the array to another X-winding in the upper half of the array.
 The winding pattern of the array is such that alternate X-drive lines are driven from opposite ends of the core plane (Figure 2-3).

-• Figure 2-4A.
-32K Array Assembly
+Figure 2-3.
+8K Array Assembly

+Y-drive lines are positioned similarly.
 A Y-drive line starts at either the top or bottom of the first core plane and is wound through each plane.
 It leaves the last plane on the opposite side from which it entered.
-Thus, if drive current flows through one X-drive line and one Y-drive line, ten cores will experience the coincident drive current necessary to affect the cores.
-The tenth core, in the lower half of the last plane, experiences coincident drive drive current, but this core output is not sensed because the S/Z segment is not used.
+Thus, if drive current flows through one X-line and one Y-line, ten cores will experience the coincident drive current necessary to affect the cores.
+The tenth core, in the lower half of the last plane, experiences coincident drive current but this core output is not sensed.
+Depending on the direction of drive current, the cores are read from or written into.